Tetracaine and Oxymetazoline

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nosebleed, rhinorrhea, rhinitis, pharyngitis, throat pain, watery eyes, headache, or change in taste.
+• Patient may experience nosebleed, runny nose, stuffy nose, sore throat, throat pain, watery eyes, headache, or change in taste.
 Have patient report immediately to prescriber severe headache, dizziness, passing out, vision changes, difficulty swallowing, or signs of methemoglobinemia (blue or gray color of the lips, nails, or skin; abnormal heartbeat; seizures; severe dizziness or passing out; severe headache; fatigue; loss of strength and energy; or shortness of breath) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.